- Army Command Maintenance Discipline Program

 Note:

-The schedule intervals that are associated with the six meter readings will be disabled if the Allow Meter Schedules option is not selected on the equipment master record.Maintenance
+The schedule intervals that are associated with the six meter readings will be disabled if the Allow Meter Schedules option is not selected on the equipment master record.Enter a value from UDC 13/ST (Schedule Type) that indicates the type of maintenance schedule.
+Values are:

 Blank: Interval-Based Schedule.
 This type of preventive maintenance schedule uses a service interval to determine when maintenance should be performed.
 Examples include an oil change that occurs every 3000 miles or an inspection that occurs every 30 days.